Western riding - from ranch work to a prestigious competition sport

 From vaquero to cowboy - the origins of western riding

 Over time, agriculture changed, but western riding remained.
 Instead of on the ranch, it increasingly developed into a competition sport.
-Disciplines such as reining, cutting and trail riding, which are now shown at international tournaments, are based on the original tasks of the cowboys.
+Disciplines such as reining, cutting and trail, which are now shown at international tournaments, are based on the original tasks of the cowboys.

 The western horse

-In general, some horse breeds are particularly suitable for western riding due to certain characteristics.
+Basically, there are some horse breeds that are particularly suitable for western riding due to certain characteristics.

 Typical western horse breeds: The most popular breeds at a glance